intersel/jamrules/README.md

 * **doTest**: <boolean> <default:true> (option) if false, configure the configurator but does not run the rules engine test

 ### Remarks
-If "doTest" is set, the rules engine will **run** and process -only- the rules sets that have configured the "aPropertyName" in the "ruleEvents" parameter of createRulesSet function.
+If "doTest" is set, the rules engine will **run** and process -only- the rules sets that have configured the "aPropertyName" in the "ruleEvents" parameter in createRulesSet function.

+aPropertyValue may be set to "*" to match any value of aPropertyName.

 ### Example
 ```javascript